QuiltMC/rfcs/0002-quilt.mod.json.md

 # Summary
-This document acts as a Request for Comments (RFC) on the topic of how a quilt.mod.json should be formatted.
+This document acts as a Request for Comments (RFC) on the topic of how a quilt mod file should be formatted.
 Such changes are intended to provide added value for mod developers, library developers, and users alike.

 # Motivation
 Since the toolchain is being forked, now is the opportune moment to make large scale changes to many of the systems mod developers use.
-This RFC describes a more flexible and powerful format for the mod.json file that defines what a mods definition should look like.
+This RFC describes a more flexible and powerful format for the mod file that defines what a mods definition should look like.

 # Explanation
 Below is an outline of all defined keys and values.